ElliotFriesenCode/Calculation-Trainer/README.md

 # Calculation-Trainer
-Interactable tree displaying chess positions
+Interactable tree displaying chess positions <br>
 To run:
   1. Clone the repository
   2. Open the project in Visual Studio Code